 This will never, ever happen.
 Battles are over far too quickly for the concept to ever be viable during actual play.
 The tutorial doesn’t do the game justice either.

 With the vast scale of Total Warhammer 2, comes a steep learning curve.
-To say that the tutorials teach you the basics would be giving them far to much credit.
-There were very basic things I didn’t learn until I was 60 hours in, like overcasting spells or that fact that I could shift and rotate formations with the arrow keys.
+To say that the tutorials teach you the basics would be giving them far too much credit.
+There were very basic things I didn’t learn until I was 60 hours in, like overcasting spells or the fact that I could shift and rotate formations with the arrow keys.
 I learned them, by watching others play.

 There are a lot of tooltips that pop up when you mouse over things, but they are woefully inadequate.
 You need to learn so many concepts at one time purely for a single faction and lord that it can be overwhelming.
 It certainly took me a few tries while being in a learning mood.

 The reality of it though is pretty much the same as most things in life.
 Anything worthwhile takes effort, Total Warhammer 2 rewards your efforts with an incredibly wide, deep, and varied strategy game experience.
 The strategy is immense and the playstyles are varied.
 If you get bored of playing one faction or lord, you have an incredible amount of other options.